acorn-technology/python-lab/Lab5-Dataprocessing/README.md

 ### 2.2 Plotting the price

-Pick an idea for visualizing our price data:
+Visualize something with the electricity data.
+Pick from the list or think of an interesting idea!

-- (Easy) Show the data in a single plot or multiple subplots
+- (Easy) Show the different areas in subplots
+- (Medium) Plot the difference (try both absolut and relative) between any two areas over time
 - Plot the distribution of the prices in histograms, can we draw any conclusions?
-- A color coded Scatter plot might show interesting correlations
+- A scatter plot of price / hour of day could show some correlations

-- Any of your own ideas
+---

 ## 3 Bonus: Jupyter Notebooks